 Windsor Central Wellness Initiative & Mindful SELF Program

-The Windsor Central Wellness Initiative (WCWI) is a collaborative effort of the Ottauquechee Health Foundation (OHF) and the Windsor Central Modified Unified Union School District (WCMUUSD) to bring wellness programming to the students, families, school staff, and community members.
+The Windsor Central Wellness Initiative (WCWI) is a collaborative effort of the Ottauquechee Health Foundation (OHF) and the Mountain Views Supervisory Union (MVSU) to bring trauma-informed, social-emotional centered wellness programming to the students, families, school staff, and community members.

-The WCWI seeks to address rising levels of psychosocial stress experienced by today’s youth, due in part to pervasive digital media and pressing sociopolitical issues, including gun violence, political conflict, and concerns about climate change.
+The WCWI seeks to address rising levels of psychosocial stress experienced by today’s youth, due in part to pervasive digital media and pressing sociopolitical issues, including gun violence, political conflict, concerns about climate change, and the impact of the current COVID-19 pandemic.
 The American Psychological Association estimates that a majority of today’s Generation Z are burdened by high stress, which negatively impacts mental, physical, and emotional health.

-Over the coming three to five years, the WCWI will build upon the success of the Mindful SELF program by providing multi-tiered interventions that address the challenges of traumatic stress.
-The tiers, offered by an experienced roster of health and wellness professionals, will be rolled out simultaneously, thereby creating an overall learning environment that supports wellbeing.
-The tiers will be offered as follows:
+Over the next 3-4 years, the WCWI will build upon the success of the Mindful SELF program by providing interventions that address the challenges of traumatic stress.

-- This three to five year program utilizes the experts at the NFI Vermont Trauma-informed Schools Program (TISP) and aims to increase workforce knowledge about the effects of traumatic stress, improve wellness, increase knowledge and implementation of trauma-informed practices and school-wide strategies, and integrate a cultural and equity lens to reduce disparities that may exist in district practices.
+This program utilizes the experts at the NFI Vermont Trauma-informed Schools Program (TISP) and aims to increase workforce knowledge about the effects of traumatic stress, improve wellness, increase knowledge and implementation of trauma-informed practices and school-wide strategies, and integrate a cultural and equity lens to reduce disparities that may exist in district practices.
 The multi-year plan is customized by David Melnick in collaboration with select school and community stakeholders.

-As a prominent and successful advocate for health in the community, the OHF is well-positioned to collaborate with the WCMUUSD to mobilize positive changes throughout the school system and larger community.
-OHF has already demonstrated its success as a health promotion organization through programs that include the Good Neighbor Grant Program, the OHF Smiles oral health program, and of course the Mindful SELF program.
+As a prominent and successful advocate for health in the community, the OHF is well-positioned to collaborate with NFI and the WCMUUSD to mobilize positive changes throughout the school system and larger community.
+OHF has already demonstrated its success as a health promotion organization through programs and initiatives that include the Good Neighbor Grant Program, the OHF Smiles oral health program, and of course the Mindful SELF program.

-The OHF is seeking funding partners to make this effort possible.
-It is estimated that the complete multi-tier project will require unrestricted donations of over $162,000 for the first year of implementation.
-A multi-year budget is available upon request.
 Throughout the course of the program, data will be gathered to track program effectiveness using Mark Friedman’s model of Results-Based Accountability.
-We hope to demonstrate that these programs: reduce stress levels for students, families, teachers and administrators; increase mindfulness, compassion and attention; and improve academic performance and attendance.
+We hope to demonstrate that these programs: reduce stress levels for students, families, teachers, and administrators; increase mindfulness, compassion and attention; and improve academic performance and attendance.
 By demonstrating a positive impact on academic benchmarks, a case may be made for sustained school district funding.